-Marilyn treasured adventures both near and far, weekends their cabin in Turkey Foot, cuddled up by the fire drinking sh coffees, and of course the annual family "shootout" rish coffees, and of course the annual family "shootout" where she would work for days making sure everything was just right for the Harrison gathering.
+Marilyn treasured adventures both near and far, weekends at their cabin in Turkey Foot, cuddled up by the fire drinking Irish coffees, and of course the annual family "shootout" where she would work for days making sure everything was just right for the Harrison gathering.

-She loved the ocean and adored her trips to North Carolina where she impact ways with the kids and the
+She loved the ocean and adored her trips to North Carolina where she jumped waves with the kids and ate where she would work for uays many where she would work for uays many just right for the Harrison gathering.